-Maintaining and administering accreditation requires numerous responsibilities, such as completing a CAATE Annual Report; notification of changes in program directors, clinical staff, and administrators; initial placement of graduates; and other functions prescribed by the CAATE.
+Maintaining and administering accreditation entails several important processes, such as completing a CAATE Annual Report; notification of changes in program directors, clinical staff, and administrators; initial placement of graduates; and other functions prescribed by the CAATE.
 Failure to notify the CAATE of change in personnel, especially the program director, within 30 days may result in administrative probation or, ultimately, in probation.